-What Use – What to Avoid
+What to Use – What to Avoid

 Benzophenone-3, also known as Oxybenzone

 A very common ingredient in FDA-approved sunscreens.
 Very effective at reducing UV exposure, it is also classified as a hazardous irritant for eye contact and slightly hazardous for direct skin contact. (https://www.spectrumchemical.com/MSDS/B3409.pdf).
 This ingredient penetrates the skin and is also used to help other chemicals penetrate the skin.
-According to the Center for Disease Control (CDC), 97 percent of Americans have this chemical circulating in our bodies.
+According to the Center for Disease Control (CDC), 97 percent of Americans have this chemical circulating in their bodies.
 Also listed as a direct cause of coral bleaching by Robert Davanero et al – there is a strong cause to avoid all products using this ingredient:

 Other ingredients to avoid include: